At London Mutual, we’re ambitious for our members and our communities, helping to fulfil their potential by getting into good financial shape.

 At the event we heard from Bim Afolami MP, Chair of the APPG on Credit Unions, John Glen MP, who as Economic Secretary to the Treasury has oversight of UK credit unions, Guy Opperman MP, Minister for Pensions & Financial Inclusion, and Lord Kennedy of Southwark, Chair of the Credit Union Foundation and a member of the Board here at London Mutual.

-Guests including Bermondsey & Old Southwark MP Neil Coyle also took the opportunity come and show their support, providing a great opportunity to update them on our work and plans.
+Guests including Bermondsey & Old Southwark MP Neil Coyle also took the opportunity to come and show their support.
+It was a great opportunity to update them on our work and plans.